Teaching English in South Korea

 “Don’t!”
 I shouted.
 But it was already too late—

 “Arrgh” cried the victim as he clutched his behind.
 The perpetrator writhed around in his chair, laughing uncontrollably.
 They simply don’t teach you this stuff at ESL training schools.

 Being a first time ESL teacher in a foreign country is all about flexibility.
-The training is ongoing, a daily workshop that will stretch your organisation and improvisation skills to the limits.
+The training is ongoing, a daily workshop that will stretch your organization and improvisation skills to the limits.
 The first few months are the hardest but day by day, it does get easier.
-Eventually you will inevitably begin to settle into some kind of rhythm and personal pedagogic system.
+Eventually, you will inevitably begin to settle into some kind of rhythm and personal pedagogic system.

 If students studied well, I would often have a ‘game’ section for ten minutes at the end of the class.
 In fact, I have never played so much Hangman in all my life.
 My advice is to bring games, and lots of them.
 They will be an ESL investment.

 Do Your Research

 That first job in Korea made me around 1.5 million won (around $1500) per month, plus a free apartment, for working 120 hours.
 I must stress that this first school was by no means typical of language institutes in Korea.